Inner horns for 2-quasi-categories

 \subsection{Oury's horn inclusions can be obtained from the alternative ones}

-The purpose of this subsection is to prove the following lemma. \begin{lemma} Every map in $\H_h$ is contained in $\celll(\H'_h \cup \H_v)$. \end{lemma} Similarly to the proof of \cref{horn inclusions are trivial cofibrations}, we must consider a wider class of horn inclusions. \begin{definition} Given a set $S$ of hyperfaces of $\cell\nq$, let $\horn^S\nq \subset \cell\nq$ denote the cellular subset generated by all hyperfaces except for those in $S$. \end{definition} Recall that if $S$ is a set of faces of $\cell\nq$ and $1 \le k \le n-1$ then we write
+The purpose of this subsection is to prove the following lemma. \begin{lemma} Every map in $\H_h$ is contained in $\celll(\H'_h \cup \H_v)$. \end{lemma} Similarly to the proof of \cref{horn inclusions are trivial cofibrations}, we must consider a wider class of horn inclusions. \begin{definition} Given a set $S$ of hyperfaces of $\cell\nq$, let $\horn^S\nq \subset \cell\nq$ denote the cellular subset generated by all hyperfaces except for those in $S$. \end{definition}